n1046728/n1046728.github.io/_posts/2022-03-04-excel-auto-calculate.md

 tags: [excel , vba]     # TAG names should always be lowercase
 excerpt_separator: <!--more-->
 ---
-Excel third-party addin help us to solve complicated numeric problem.Sometimes all cells refresh by add-in but some cells need to using f2 + Enter to enforce it refresh.
+Excel third-party addin help us to solve complicated numeric problem.Sometimes all cells refresh by add-in but some cells need to using f2 + Enter to enforce it refresh.This article tell u how to solve it.
 <!--more-->

 ## solution